aaronparker/image-customise/docs/index.md

 ---
-title: Home
+title: Introduction
 summary:
 authors:
     - Aaron Parker
 ---
 # Windows Image Customisation scripts

-The PowerShell scripts hosted in the repository are used to customise a Windows 10, Windows Server 2016 or Windows Server 2019 image.
-Primarily aimed at deployment for physical PCs and virtual desktops, however, the customisations will also work for Windows Server infrastructure roles.
+The PowerShell scripts hosted in this repository are used to customise a Windows 10, Windows 11, Windows Server 2016, Windows Server 2019 or Windows Server 2022 image.
+Primarily aimed at deployment of images for virtual desktops or provisioning physical PCs, the customisations will also work for Windows Server infrastructure roles.

 ## Download